Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 #### Switching to Inference Mode

-* **Action**: On the `Simulation Scenario` GameObject, uncheck the `Fixed Length Scenario` component to disable it, as we are no longer in the Data Collection phase.
+* **Action**: On the `Simulation Scenario` GameObject, uncheck the `Fixed Length Scenario` component to disable it, as we are no longer in the Data Collection part.
 If you want to collect new data in the future, you can always check back on the `Fixed Length Scenario` and uncheck to disable the `ROSObjects`.

 * **Action**: On the `Main Camera` GameObject, uncheck the `Perception Camera` script component, since we do not need it anymore.